The Evolution of Glass Panel Systems at the Louvre Museum

 5. Future Expansion (2031 Projection)

-The ongoing $800M renovation will increase total glass panel count to 1,200+ through:
+The ongoing $800M renovation will increase total louvre glass panels count to 1,200+ through:

 • 360° Viewing Gallery: 200 curved panels for the Mona Lisa's new climate-controlled chamber.